ARCHER2-HPC/archer2-website/support-access/onboarding-data-migration.md

 * A list of active UKRI projects on the prospective ARCHER Service end date will be provided to the Authority.
 * At the end of the ARCHER Service, a snapshot will be taken of the remaining allocations for every active project.
-* These allocations will be put through the agreed exchange rate for the allocation unit (provisionally set to 1 CU = 1000 AUs = 1 kAUs).
 * Allocations will be available from the point at which charging starts on the system
 * Adjustments to the planned end date for allocation periods may be required to allow for downtime and consortia may need to be reimbursed allocations.
 * The Authority will provide details where required.